aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/customizations.md

 ## Custom ETL

+### (Optional) Iceberg Parameter Setup

+If the data lake is configured with Apache Iceberg, configuration parameters are needed to enable Apache Iceberg for Spark jobs.

 ## Modifying schema

 ## Modifying/extending architecture
 - Allow both Redshift and non-redshift

 ## Modifying dashboards (ops and analytics)

+### Configuring Access to OpenSearch UI

+IAM Access or SSO

+### Creating Visualizations and Dashboards with OpenSearch

+TSVB

 ## NOTE: operating (metrics, etc)